2021 - Minella Times

 BALLYOPTIC (IRE) (2010) b g Old Vic - Lambourne Lace (IRE) (Un Desperado (FR)) - Won 4 hurdles and 5 chases between 2016 & 2021.
 Came from Ireland where he won a point and had a stunning start for new connections when he won his first four hurdles including the 2016 Sefton Novices Hurdle at Aintree.
 He was highly tried in his second season in long distance hurdles but after falling in the Long Walk, pulling up in the Stayers and finishing unplaced in the Liverpool Hurdle it was clear that his future lay over fences.
 He won twice in his novice season and only went down by a nose to Joe Farrell in the Scottish Grand National with the post coming just in time for the winner as this one was going the stronger in the dying strides.
 In 2019 he fell late on in the National but in his next season he gained his biggest success when landing an admittedly substandard Charlie Hall Chase.
 He ran in two Becher Chases falling once and ran his last race in the 2021 Naional when he refused when in rear.
 He was retired and retrained in dressage winning his first competition in that sphere

 BRISTOL DE MAI (FR) (2011) gr g Saddler Maker (IRE) - La Boie Night (GR) (April Night (FR)) - Won 2 hurdles & 10 chases between 2014 & 2023.
 A lovely lovely grey horse who, if the Gold Cup was run at Haydock would probably have been a multiple champion.
 Having been unplaced in a couple of bumpers in the French provinces he won his only hurdle for Guillaume Macaire at Auteuil and was then sold to run in he UK.
 He won on debut at Chepstow in December 2014 but failed to add to that win and was sent chasing.
 Kept busy in his novice campaign he ran eight times, won four including his first of six wins at Haydock and was narrowly beaten in the JLT Novices Chae at the Festival having made most of the running.
 Campaigned in the higest company for most of his career he won his first major chase at Haydock, the Peter Marsh in 2017, finished third in the Denman Chase but was unplaced in both the Gold Cup and Aintree Bowl.
 In 2017-18 he won the Charle Hall Chase and the Betfair Chase at Haydock were he accounted for Cue Card by a staggering fifty seven lengths but was not match for Might Bite in the King George.
 He missed the Gold Cup due to wind surgery and was again no match for Might Bite in the Aintee Bowl.
 The following season he beat Gold Cup winner Native River to land his second Betfair Chase but fell before half way in the King George.
 Held every chance two out in the 2019 Gold Cup but he could not last home losing third place in the dying strides.
 Lostintranslation narrowly prevented him from winning his third straight Betfair Chase but he regained his crown a year later this time beating dual King George winner Clan des Obeaux in the process.
 He surprisingly lined up in the 2021 Grand National but was pulled up at second Bechers having never really got into the race.
-He won a sixth race at Haydock the 2022 Grand National trial although this was on a tehnicality.
+He won a sixth race at Haydock the 2022 Grand National Trial although this was on a tehnicality.
 He last raced in the 2023 renewal but finished unplaced and was retired.

 CABARET QUEEN (2012) b m King’s Theatre (IRE) - Ke Dame Brune (FR) (Mansonnien (FR)) - Won a hurdle and 4 chases between 2017 & 2021.
 Won an Irish point.
 Initially with Dan Skelton she didn’t set the world alight.
 Moved to Willie Mullins in September 2019 she won the valuable Munster National at Limerick on her second start for new connections and the following season won the Kerry National at Listowel.
-She also finished third in the Galway Plate but the rest was fairly disappointing and she was an outside at Aintree where she finished ninth on what was her last start
+She also finished third in the Galway Plate but the rest of her career was fairly disappointing and she was an outsider at Aintree where she finished ninth on what was her last start

 CANELO (IRE) (2013) ch g - Mahler - Nobody’s Darling (IRE) (Supreme Leader) - Won 2 hurdles and 3 chases between 2017 & 2024.
 Hit a rich vein of form prior to his one attempt at the National winning over the Mildmay course in November and followed that with success in the Rowland Meyrick Chase at Wetherby where he beat Snow Leopardess.
 A couple of placed efforts at Doncaster followed and he was an attractive 66-1 for the big one but he got no further than the Chair.
 He didn’t return and only reached a place one more time under rules although he did win a point in May 2024.
 He last raced at Cartmel later that month

 DEFINITLY RED (2009) ch g - Definite Article - The Red Wench (IRE) (Aahsaylad) - Won 3 NHF, 3 hurdles & 8 chases between 2013 & 2021.
 Won a point in 2013 at the third attempt.
-Won three bumpers but was unplaced in the Festival Bumper and it was s a similar story as a novice hurdler - three wins and then unplaced in an event at the Festival.
+Won three bumpers but was unplaced in the Festival Bumper and it was a similar story as a novice hurdler - three wins and then unplaced in an event at the Festival.
 Made it three times unlucky at the Festival as he fell as a novice chaser in the National Hunt Chase.
 He found himself amongst the favourites for the 2017 National on the back of victory over The Last Samuri in the Grimthorpe Chase at Doncaster.
 Unfortunately at Aintree he was badly hampered at first Bechers, his saddle slipped and he was pulled up a few fences later.
 The next two seasons were about the Gold Cup on the back of wins in the Many Clouds Chase at Aintree (a race he won twice) and the Cotswold Chase.
 In the 2018 Gold Cup he was a never dangerous sixth and a year later he was unuckily brought down before half way.
 His final season was geared up for a second attempt at the National.
 He lost his only "win" that season (at Kelso) in the stewards room on a technicality and in the National itself he was pulled up in the closing stages.
 This was his last race and his retirement was announced shortly afterwards.

 DOUBLE SHUFFLE (IRE) (2010) b g Milan - Fiddlers Bar (IRE) (Un Desperado (FR) ) - Won 2 hurdles & 3 chases between 2014 & 2022.
 Did a lot of his racing at Kempton and all three of his chase victories came here.
-He also put up his best performance when only going down a length to Might Bite in the 2017 King George VI Chase at 50-1.
-Away from Kempton he was a 100-1 outsider when he pulled up in the 2019 Gold Cup and he also ran in two Nationals but he failed round both times pulling up in 2017 and falling in 2021.
+He also put up his best performance when only going down a length to Might Bite in the 2017 King George VI Chase at odds of 50-1.
+Away from Kempton he was a 100-1 outsider when he pulled up in the 2019 Gold Cup and he also ran in two Nationals but he failed to get round both times pulling up in 2017 and falling in 2021.
 A popular horse he last raced at his beloved Kempton in February 2022.

-FARCLAS (FR) (2014) gr g Jukebox Jury (IRE) - Floriana (GER) (Seattle Dancer (USA)) - Won Hurdle & 3 chases between 2016 & 2023.
+FARCLAS (FR) (2014) gr g Jukebox Jury (IRE) - Floriana (GER) (Seattle Dancer (USA)) - Won a hurdle & 3 chases between 2016 & 2023.
 Won on the flat in France.
 His sole hurdle win came in the 2019 Triumph Hurdle but he struggled in his second season and he went chasing winning his first three chases in the spring of 2019.
 He finished placed in two big field handicaps at Leopardstown and followed that with a second place in the Plate at the Festival so he came in for each way support for the National.
 He ran well too finishing a staying on fifth.
 He was aimed at the Irish National the following year but fell.
 His career ended when he broke down at Down Royal in March 2023.

 GIVE ME A COPPER (IRE) (2010) ch g Presenting - Copper Supreme (IRE) (Supreme Leader) - Won NHF, 2 hurdles and 2 chases between 2016 & 2022.
 This one was very lightly raced and never ran more than three times in a season.
 Highlight was his triumph in the Badger Beers Trophy at Wincanton in 2019.
 He didn’t seem an Aintree type and he wasn’t - he struggled throughout and was pulled up in the closing stages.
 He was last seen in a hunter chase a Warwick in May 2022 but he reappeared in a few points the following November